 The selection of the participants in the 2004 Plan and 2001 Plan and the term of awards granted to each participant will generally be determined by the Executive Compensation Committee (the "Committee") or a subcommittee of the Committee.
 The Committee may delegate to a committee of officers the authority to make awards to individuals who are not subject to Section 16 of the Securities Exchange Act of 1934.
-Employees, including those who are officers or directors, of Price Group and its subsidiaries and affiliates are eligible to be selected to receive awards under the 2004 Plan and/or 2001 Plan, as are non-employee service providers (except for non-employee directors) and employees of unaffiliated entities that provide services to us.
+Employees, including those who are eligible to be selected to receive awards under the 2004 Plan and/or 2001 Plan, as are non-employee service providers (except for non-employee directors) and employees of unaffiliated entities that provide services to us.
 We estimate that approximately 3,800 Price Group employees and other service providers presently are eligible to receive awards under the 2004 Plan and/or 2001 Plan.